 Red Gardens has vlogged extensively about dealing with rats, and some of his tips may be applicable to mice.

-The rat would then bite the terrier, which then kill the rate and be left with a life-long hatred of rats.
+The rat would then bite the terrier, which would then kill the rat and be left with a lifelong hatred of rats.
 I’ve never seen this done, so can’t vouch for it myself (and it’s probably illegal too now).

 You can see the whole of RED Gardens guide below:

 The great thing about a cat is that even when it’s not killing mice, the cat could still deter them.

 Proteins contained in a cat’s saliva, called MUPs, cause a reaction in mice that can cause them to freeze with fear.
 I think it’s feasible that having a cat around the garden could deter mice from setting up base.